 Solutions Highlighted

-The Italian-language text is written in a clear Humanistic Minuscule.
+The Italian-language text is written in a clear Humanistic Cursive.
 The Arabic numerals of multiplication tables (fols.
 2r-10v) are written in gold on colored grounds of blue, green, red, and yellow, with elaborate fictive classicizing architectural surrounds.
 The fractions on fols.
 I-X are written on colored grounds surrounded by flaming bands of contrasting colors, and the solutions to the mathematical problems are framed by painted bands of red, blue, and green.

 A Conservation Binding